 The company – Understanding the company, using their website, can be a great foundation to your preparation.
 It is also useful to go online and look at any recent awards, or press releases, about the company that you are interviewing with; to ensure that you can demonstrate a genuine interest in the company and role.
 Check LinkedIn and highlight any recent news the company has released publicly.
 You should be able to differentiate why you are interested in this company versus their competitors.

 Structure your answers: Before you answer, make sure you listen to the question!
 It is important to prepare your answers and that you always provide an example when you are referencing a skill that you have; this is to give yourself credibility.
 Try not to sound rehearsed.
 Just make sure that your answers are considered and answer the question that was asked.

 Questions – Have questions about the opportunity prepared; this can range from questions about the day to day aspects of the role to questions about the longer-term growth or progression of the company, and how that will affect you should you be successful.
 Be clear that this is an opportunity you want to progress with, before you end the interview.

 Know what office your interview is being held at if the company you are interviewing with has more than one location.

 Plan your route to the office and have a backup route should there be any unexpected delays.

 Once you have completed your interview preparation ensure that you get a good night’s rest and, most importantly, set your alarm!

-If you would like to have a confidential discussion about exploring a new Paralegal opportunity within Private Practice, please contact me on 0207 002 0109 or send an email to email@example.comPosted about 3 years ago
+If you would like to have a confidential discussion about exploring a new Paralegal opportunity within Private Practice, please contact me on 0207 002 0109 or send an email to email@example.comPosted over 3 years ago